getbraincloud/examples-unity/README.md

 The _Getting Started With Unity_ video uses the Space Shooter example as a backing project.

-Go to the **BrainCloudConnect** scene and run the app to test it out in the editor!
+Go to the **BrainCloudConnect** scene and run the game to test it out in the editor!

 Find more information, including the video itself, here: http://getbraincloud.com/apidocs/tutorials/unity-tutorials/unity-tutorial-1-getting-started/